PlummersSoftwareLLC/Primes/BENCHMARK.md

 3. ```git clone https://github.com/PlummersSoftwareLLC/Primes.git```
 4. ```cd Primes```
 5. ```make```
 6. The build and run of all benchmarks will now start.
-Note that this will take a while, so please wait untill this task is complete.
+Note that this will take a while, so please wait until this task is complete.
 7. Once complete a report is written to the terminal, see [example output](#example-output).

 ### Windows installation and prerequisites